ArweaveTeam/docs.arweave.org-info/mining/setup/sample-configs/syncing-packing.md

 - You'll pack the data to 16TB disks using the mining address `En2eqsVJARnTVOSh723PBXAKGmKgrGSjQ2YIGwE_ZRI`
 - You'll use the `replica_2_9` packing format and will pack 4 partitions per disk
 - Run your miner with `sync_jobs` greater than 0 (default is fine)
+- See [Running Your Node](../configuration.md) for more information

 # 2. Sample Directory Structure